esm7/obsidian-map-view/README.md

 There are so many things that I want it to do, and so little time...

 - **Most importantly**: proper mobile support including device location if possible.
 That's literally on the top of my list.
+- Better navigation: go to inline location that's in a note
 - More powerful filtering.
 I'd love it to be based on the [existing Obsidian query format](https://github.com/obsidianmd/obsidian-api/issues/22).
 - Better interoperability with Obsidian Leaflet: support for marker image files, locations as an array and `marker` tags.
 - Better UI, especially for the core functionality like editing icons.